Alexqwesa/Alexqwesa/README.md

-- 👋 Hi, I’m @Alexqwesa
+- 👋 Hi, I’m Savin Alexander Victorovich aka @Alexqwesa
-- 👀 I’m interested in ...
+- 👀 I’m interested in relocation to another country.
-- 🌱 I’m currently learning Dart/Flutter
+- 🌱 I’m currently learning Dart/Flutter and German language.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://t.me/alexqwesa

 <!---
 Alexqwesa/Alexqwesa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.